 Camera.js for serving as the class access point.

-The implementation steps are as follows:
+The implementation steps are as follows.

 Create a new folder called cameras in src/engine.
 Move the camera.js file into this folder and rename it to camera_main.js.

 Create a new file in src/engine/cameras and name it camera_manipulation.js.
 This file will be used to extend the Camera class functionality in supporting manipulations.
 Add in the following code to important and export the basic Camera class functionality.
 For now, this file does not contain any useful source code and thus does not serve any purpose.
 You will define the appropriate extension functions in the following subsection.